cam8001/create-global-accelerator-on-boot/README.md

 This creates a service-linked role named `ec2-global-accelerator-r53-{unique-id}` with permissions for:
 - Global Accelerator management
-- Route 53 record updates
+- Route 53 record updates (limited to specific hosted zone and subdomain)
 - EC2 ENI describe operations

 The role name is stored in `/var/lib/accelerator-role-name` for reuse.

+**IMPORTANT**: The IAM policy contains example values that must be updated before use:
+- Replace `Z1234567890ABC` with your actual hosted zone ID
+- Replace `myapp.example.com` with your actual subdomain

 ### 2. Health Check Endpoint